aws-samples/serverless-patterns/route53-alb-fargate-cdk-dotnet/README.md

     ```
     cdk deploy
     ```
-6. ⚠️ **Important** - The deployment is paused while the certificate is validated.
+6. ⚠️ **Important** - The deployment is paused while validating the certificate.

    ![deployment-paused-screenshot](images/1.png)